gzp79/d2d/README.md

  - add it the the Application as a member
  - initialize it in the Application::initInputs function
  - to add new commands call SceneManager::addCommand

-TODO: The SceneManager interface exposes too much (internal) detail for the Input Handlers.
-They shall only access the addCommand function.
-Through a simple interface it could be fixed